Obama says holding bipartisan talks on infrastructure plan

-CAMP DAVID, Md.
-(Reuters) - President Barack Obama said on Thursday he is in discussions with congressional leaders on an infrastructure funding bill and is open to looking at “all potential revenue sources” for the plan.
+CAMP DAVID, Md., May 14 (Reuters) - President Barack Obama said on Thursday he is in discussions with congressional leaders on an infrastructure funding bill and is open to looking at “all potential revenue sources” for the plan.

 “I‘m practical, and in order for us to get a transportation bill done, I’ve got to get cooperation from a Republican-controlled Congress,” Obama told reporters at a news conference at the Camp David presidential retreat.